Reddiepoint/RedAlt-SteamUp-Creator/README.md

 # Instructions

-1. Download RedAlt-Steam-Update-Creator, RedAlt-Steam-Update-Installer and Depot Downloader and install steamdb_changelist_grabber.user.js with a script manager such as Violentmonkey.
+1. Download RedAlt-Steam-Update-Creator, and Depot Downloader and install steamdb_changelist_grabber.user.js with a script manager such as Violentmonkey.

     - Put the Creator, Installer and Depot Downloader in the same folder.

+2. Run RedAlt-Steam-Update-Creator and check for updates to download RedAlt-Steam-Update-Installer.

-2. Get the changes for a depot from SteamDB.
+3. Get the changes for a depot from SteamDB.

-3. Download the files for the changes with RedAlt-Steam-Update-Creator.
+4. Download the files for the changes with RedAlt-Steam-Update-Creator.
     - The downloaded files will be in the `Downloads` folder.
     - The archives will appear in the `Completed` folder.